 • When we have too little info about something, any previous knowledge (no matter how flawed) will carry a lot of weight in our evaluation about a person or situation, & therefore will heavily influence our action or reaction

-EXP: If our first lover was an alcoholic, & we keep dating & marrying addicts, then active addicts become OUR ‘drug-of-choice’!
+EXP: If our parent was an addict, & then our first lover was an alcoholic . drug user…., & we keep dating & marrying addicts, then active addicts become our ‘drug-of-choice’!

-✶ ✶ DUALITY – AND what if we encounter a situation that’s both a benefit AND a threat (like a parent, a spouse, a boss, one’s own child)?
+👁🗨 DUALITY – AND what if we encounter a situation or person that’s both a benefit AND a threat (like a parent, a spouse, a job or career, your own child)?

-• This makes it very hard for us, as adults, to leave bad situations where we get some good stuff – emotional crumbs – along with mostly bad stuff, the same way we did as kids, like:
+• This makes it very hard for us as adults to leave bad situations where we get or got some good stuff – emotional crumbs – along with mostly bad stuff, the same way we did as kids, like needing :

-— for us to leave : a sibling we were once close to screwing us out of our inheritance
+— to leave : a sibling we were once close to who is now screwing us out of our inheritance

-— for a parent to oust : an adult-child still living at home, using drugs & not working, who was an adorable favorite when little….
+— a parent to oust : an adult-child still living at home, using drugs & not working – who was an adorable favorite when little….

-4. COMPARISONS – The brain can’t measure anything directly, but rather by using some standard, comparing various things, actions, people, events… If the standard is flawed, our evaluation will be off!
+4. COMPARISONS – The brain can’t measure anything directly, but rather using some pre-set standard, will compare various things, actions, people, events… If the standard is flawed, our evaluation will be off!